NOTE FOR VIC ELECTION, 24 NOV:

 We particularly need people to fill the all-important morning shift (8am-1pm).

 Arrive early (by around 7:45) as voters will be arriving before then to line up and vote at 8am.
 Start by offering everyone in the line a Sustainable Australia how-to-vote (HTV) card.

 Join the polling place 'pack' at the main entrance.

 Smile and say hello/g’day/good morning/etc to voters if you get the chance.

-If they decline to take a leaflet or how-to-vote card smile and nicely say “have a good day”.
+If they decline to take a how-to-vote card, smile and say “have a good day”.